Executive Function > Arithmetic Reasoning

 The Right Count

-In this exercise, the user must classify numbers based upon their numerical order by either even or odd in ascending or descending order.
+In this exercise, the user must classify numbers in ascending or descending order based on their numerical order, either even or odd.

 Brain Areas Engaged